-Hosted by the Ministerial Search Team:
+Hosted by the Ministerial Search Team

 Break Barriers, Build Beliefs (B4) Workshop

-Saturday, November 9th
+Held Saturday, November 9th

 Facilitated by Rev. Amanda Schuber (see bio below)

-To preview the questions, here is a pdf version.
+The survey has closed, but if you are interested in reading the questions, here is a pdf version.

 From the Ministerial Search Team: